ViswanathanMukundan/JavaWatchDog/README.md

   2. Try to make the files run on individual threads.
   3. As of now, emails are triggered in case of any modification.
 Try to restrict the triggers to specific events.
   4. Mailer takes about 8 seconds to send a single mail.

+Other use-cases: This can also be tweaked a bit to monitor config files for any changes, and reload the application without shutting down and restarting it.